simplefin/bank-access/README.md

     <JSON string>\n

-For example, to provide the string `"blue"` the following would be written to stdin (note the double quotes):
+For example, to provide the string `blue` the following would be written to stdin followed by a newline (note the double quotes):

     "blue"